Hello. I am a digital craftsperson. I go by BoneAmputee online.

 I also implemented CLIP-based emoji reactions in Discord around this time, which I've still never seen anyone else do, for some reason.

-2022I spent most of 2022 empoloyed to work on Pixelmind, but continued BATbot development in my free time.
+2022I spent 2022 employed to work on Pixelmind, but continued BATbot development in my free time.

 2023In January of 2023, Pixelmind was abandoned by its founder and suddenly I had lots of free time to finesse BATbot.